 Ian McKellen – The Grapes

 Located down by the river in Limehouse, The Grapes has history.
 There’s been a pub on this site since 1583, Charles Dickens was a fan – there’s even a complete set of Dickens in the back parlour for anyone who wants to catch up on their reading – and now the pub is co-owned by Sir Ian McKellen.
 They’ve got a separate dining area upstairs but we say find a spot in the bar with a pint of ale and a plate of fish & chips.

 Guy Ritchie and David Beckham – Lore of the Land

 While Guy Ritchie is no stranger to the pub business (he used to own The Punch Bowl in Mayfair), Beckham is a first timer.
-It seems like their new venture, which saw them launch Lore of the Land in Fitzrovia earlier this year, is going down well already, with a mostly-positive review from Fay Maschler.
+It seems like their venture, Lore of the Land in Fitzrovia, has gone down well with a mostly-positive review from Fay Maschler.
 The beer comes from Ritchie’s own microbrewery on his country farm in Wiltshire and on the food menu there’s the likes of pulled lamb on toast, and tarragon dumplings.
-They also co-own The Walmer Castle in Notting Hill.

 4 Conway Street, London, W1T 6BB

 Bobby D is probably the most experienced and most successful celebrity operators in the game.
 He kicked off Nobu in New York in 1994, before opening two outposts in London (as well as several more around the world), which are perennially popular with other celebs – they just can’t get enough of that black cod and spicy tuna crispy rice.